cciw-uk/data-protection/01 Decisions and actions document.rst

   It also notes, paragraph 1, the need to "take into account..the risks of varying likelihood and severity for the rights and freedoms of natural persons".
 This means we can and should be sensible about the actual kinds of risks that CCiW is likely to face.
-For example, the risks associated with not having medical forms available when needed (because they are, say, locked in a safe and the person with the key is not present), are much, much higher than the risks associated with a camper's medical form being accessible to too many people.

 - Article 25 - Data protection by design and by default